wkumler/CV/README.md

   untargeted methodologies
 - Developed existing and novel mass spectrometry tools for analysis and visualization
-- Fieldwork in the North Pacific Subtropical Gyre and California Current
 - Mentored graduate and undergraduate students in metabolomics

-**Lab Manager**, Koehl Lab, University of California, Berkeley
-*2018 - 2019*

-- Maintained live cultures of choanoflagellates and protozoa
-- Managed and organized lab members, materials, and safety protocols
-- Assisted visiting researchers with statistical analyses
-- Tutored undergraduates in ImageJ and R programming
+- Trained on Thermo Q Exactive HF with HILIC and reversed-phase chromatographies
+- Will receive training on Thermo Orbitrap Astral in early 2025

 **Lab Manager**, Edwards Lab, University of California, Berkeley
 *2018 - 2019*

-- Performed HPLC-MS sample preparation and analysis using Thermo Fusion Lumos ID-X
 - Developed and maintained a lipidomics pipeline for data handling and statistical analysis
 - Educated undergraduates in R programming and SLURM cluster usage
+- Assisted with Thermo Fusion Lumos ID-X purchase and installation

 ------------------------------------------------------------------------